Tripartite System of education in England, Wales and Northern Ireland: Examination systems and relationship to further education

 Different types of schools entered their pupils for different examinations at age 16.
 Grammar school students would take General Certificate of Education (GCE) O-levels, while children at secondary moderns initially took no examinations at all.
 Some secondary modern schools offered qualifications that were set, for example, by regional examination boards, such as the Union of Lancashire and Cheshire Institutes and the Northern Counties Technical Examinations Council.
 The latter exam was taken after four years at secondary school.
 Such examinations were comparable with the Certificate of Secondary Education (CSE) which was introduced in 1965.
 Less demanding than GCE O-level, results in the GCE and CSE exams were graded on the same scale, with the top CSE grade, grade 1, being equivalent to a simple pass at GCE O-level.

 Secondary moderns did over time develop O-level courses for bright students, but in 1963 only 41,056 pupils sat them, roughly one in ten.
 Some of these pupils' results were very good.
 Indeed, during the 1960s, students from secondary modern schools who took GCE 'O' Levels were increasingly achieving results comparable to those being achieved by students from grammar schools.
 This was remarkable given the disadvantages of secondary modern schools compared to grammar schools in providing education for GCE O-Level candidates.
 Accordingly, the entire rationale for Tripartite streaming of students based upon the 11-plus examination was called into question.

 Secondary modern schools continued in existence into the 1970s, and as time progressed more attention was given to the need to provide more challenging examinations, and to adopting the same approach to mixed abilities as the modern comprehensive system which existed at the same time.

 Although the Butler Act offered further education for all, including students from secondary moderns, only children who went to grammar schools had a realistic chance of getting into university.
-Most secondary moderns did not offer A-levels, though many in Northern Ireland in the 1970s did.
+Most secondary moderns did not offer A-levels, though a number of them in Northern Ireland in the 1970s did.
 Although students could obtain them elsewhere, few did and in 1963 only 318 secondary modern pupils sat the exams.
 Only grammar schools offered facilities for students who were preparing for the entrance examinations required to go to Oxbridge.